-New applications will be accepted beginning January 2022.
+New applications are now being accepted for 2022.

 In partnership with Face The World Foundation, the Jacqui Cohen Bursary Fund is designed to support individuals who would like to improve their life-skills or employability and have faced, or are currently facing, barriers to education.

 The Jacqui Cohen Bursary Fund, in partnership with Face The World Foundation, is a low-barrier bursary fund designed to give a hand-up to individuals who would like to improve their life skills or employability and are facing barriers to education.
 Whether it is a computer course, trades training, or personal development, the bursary is set up to help individuals who demonstrate a desire to improve their life and a financial need to reach their goals.
 The Jacqui Cohen Bursary Fund has been set up to assist those who may be unable to secure funding through traditional scholarships or bursaries.

 Unlike a typical scholarship, the Jacqui Cohen Bursary Fund allows individuals to apply at any time, for any course or program that ultimately improves the individual’s ability to access higher education or gain employment.

 Applications will be reviewed four times a year to support ongoing training.

 Applicants should reside in Metro Vancouver and be over the age of 19.